tearne/library/python/05_scrollBit/snake/readMe.md

 ## Break it and fix it
 * In the terminal, wipe its memory with the command `uflash`.
 This will connect to the micro:bit, erase everything on it, and load a fresh version of the MicroPython interpreter.
 It's like installing an operating system without any pre-installed programs.
 * Load the library which makes it easier to program the while LED matrix onto the micro:bit using the command `ufs put scrollbit.py`.
 This file is a cut down version of the [official](https://github.com/pimoroni/micropython-scrollbit/blob/master/library/scrollbit.source.py) version, to save space so we can fit more of our own code on.
 Official docs for the full library are [here](https://github.com/pimoroni/micropython-scrollbit).
+* Do `ufs put medal.py` and `ufs put operations.py` to load the other modules.
-* Load our program with `ufs put main.py`.
+* Load the main program with `ufs put main.py`.
 Note that the main program must always be called `main.py` in order to be detected and run.
 * If the micro:bit hasn't automatically started running, reach behind its face to press reset.

 # Onward